-Media Coverage NEWS 12 'Model cross-border insolvency law almost ready' A robust regime expected to enhance India's image as the most improved jurisdiction for insolvency resolution New Deshi, June 18 The model law on cross-border insolvency is almost ready and is under consideration of the government, Ravi Mital, Chairman, Insolvency and Bank-ruptcy Board of India (IBBI), has said.
-The enactment of the cross-border insolvency law will make India an even more at-tractive destination for crossborder investments as the Insolvency regime in India would become predictable for foreign companies, Mital said at an international webinar on Cross Border Insolvency and Global Lessons for India', organised by the Indian Institute of Insolvency Professionals of ICAI (IIIPI), jointly with the in-ternational Insolvency Institure, US He also highlighted that as part of its 'Make in India' programme, the government panies to set up manufactur-ing facilities.
+The enactment of the cross-border insolvency law will make india an even more at-tractive destination for crossborder investments as the Insolvency regime in India would become predictable for foreign companies, Mital said at an international webinar on Cross Border Insolvency and Global Lessons for India', organised by the Indian Institute of Insolvency Professionals of ICAI (IIIPI), jointly with the in-ternational Insolvency Insti-1000, US He also highlighted that as part of its 'Make in India' programme, the government wants to attract foreign companies to set up manufactur-ing facilities.
 Mital said the government is keen to intro-duce a globally accepted and well-regulated cross-border in-solvency law.

+Based on UNCITRAL law

-Based on UNCTTRALlaw The new comprehensive framework is likely to be largely patterned on the UN-CITRAL model law on cross-border insolvency, which has been adopted by the US, the UK, Japan and Singapore.
-The UN Model law is now proposed to be tweaked to suit the Incontext and requirements.
-"There is a clear need for a cross-border insolvency framework in India.
-Our country is considering adapting the model law (UNCITRAL model law) with certain India-specific modifications.
-We understand the model law will have great benefits for our country," Mital Mital noted that the UNCIT- There is a need for a cross-border insolvency framework.
+The new comprehensive framework is likely to be largely patterned on the UN-CITRAL model law on cross-borned insolvency, which has been directed by the UK the been adopted by the US, the UK, Japan and Singapore.
+The UN Model law is now proposed to be tweaked to suit the Indian context and requirements.
+"There is a clear need for a cross-bottler insolvency framework in India.
+Our country is considering adapting the model law (UNCITRAL model) law) with certain India-specific modifications.
+We understand the model law will have great benefits for our country," Mital said.

+Mital noted that the UNCIL-

+There is a need for a cross-border insolvency framework.
+India is considering adapting UNCITRAL model law with certain India-specific modifications